Economy Watchers Survey Provides Datasets and Tasks for Japanese Financial Domain: Introduction

-In this study, we construct two large datasets from the Economy Watchers Survey, a resource in the Japanese financial domain.
-The datasets include the current and future economic assessments with texts and labeled data.
-The datasets are integrated in that they can be utilized beyond evaluation tasks, such as for instruction data or an economic index.
-Using our datasets, we also construct the three tasks, which include a 3-class and a 12-class category classification task and a 5-class sentiment classification task.
-All three tasks are large-scale as shown in Table~\ref{tab:overview}.
-Then we evaluate fine-tuning models and LLMs with the tasks.
-The evaluation results of applying the constructed tasks to traditional fine-tuning language models and ChatGPT or GPT-4o reveal that pre-trained models still exhibit high performance in the Japanese financial domain with a large number of samples.
-The contributions of this study are as follows:

-{ \begin{itemize} \item Using survey data published by the Japanese central government, we construct two Japanese datasets containing over 300,000 samples each, which include comments on current and future economic assessments. \item Utilizing the constructed datasets, we create three large Japanese evaluation tasks: two text classification tasks consisting of approximately 650,000 samples and 300,000 samples each, and one sentiment analysis task consisting of approximately 650,000 samples. \item Using the constructed tasks, we evaluate Japanese fine-tuning language models, ChatGPT, and GPT-4o. \end{itemize} }
+In this study, we develop two large datasets from the EWS, a resource in the Japanese financial domain.
+The datasets include current and future economic assessments with texts and labeled data.
+The datasets are integrated such that they can be utilized beyond evaluation tasks, such as instruction data or an economic index.
+Using our datasets, we also develop datasets for three tasks: 3- and 12-class category classification tasks and a 5-class sentiment classification task.
+Thereafter, we evaluate the fine-tuned models and LLMs using the tasks.
+The evaluation results with the developed task datasets applied to traditional fine-tuned language models and ChatGPT or GPT-4o reveal that pre-trained models still exhibit high performance in the Japanese financial domain with much training data.
+The contributions of this study are as follows: { \begin{itemize} \item Using survey data published by the Japanese central government, we develop two Japanese datasets containing more than 300,000 samples each, which include comments on current and future economic assessments. \item Utilizing the developed datasets, we also develop large datasets for three Japanese evaluation tasks: two text classification tasks comprising approximately 650,000 samples and 300,000 samples each, and one sentiment analysis task comprising approximately 650,000 samples. \item We evaluate Japanese fine-tuned language models, ChatGPT, and GPT-4o with the task datasets. \end{itemize} } The datasets and tasks are available on the Hugging Face Hub\footnote{\url{https://huggingface.co/datasets/retarfi/economy-watchers-survey}}$^{,}$\footnote{\url{https://huggingface.co/datasets/retarfi/economy-watchers-survey-evaluation}}.
+The implementations for developing them and the extracted data are available on GitHub\footnote{\url{https://github.com/retarfi/economy-watchers-survey}}.